Benefits of Proline in IV Therapy

 L-proline and joint health

 Collagen is the main component of connective tissues like the cartilage, tendons, and ligaments making up your joints.
 From about age 35 onwards, our bodies make less collagen.
 Collagen can also be lost due to stress and unhealthy eating and drinking habits.
-Because proline is so important for collagen production, ensuring you’re getting plenty of it is one way to increase collagen synthesis, regenerate cartilage and improve joint health.4
+Because proline is essential for collagen production, ensuring you’re getting plenty of it is one way to increase collagen synthesis, regenerate cartilage and improve joint health.4

 Proline and heart health

 Collagen is also used to build tissues for blood vessels.
 Strengthening artery walls is one way to prevent atherosclerosis (obstruction of blood flow caused by plaque buildup in arteries).
-L-proline is important because collagen strengthens artery walls to prevent the hardening of the arteries.5
+L-proline is essential because collagen strengthens artery walls to prevent the hardening of the arteries.5

 L-proline and your immune system